pschraut/UnityScriptableObjectContainer/README.md

 assets context menu, which allows to create a new ScriptableObject Container asset.

-In case you don't want to allow the use of a ScriptableObject Containter, but only allow your specific derived containers, use the
+In case you don't want to allow the use of a ScriptableObject Container, but only allow your specific derived containers, use the
 ```SCRIPTABLEOBJECTCONTAINER_DISABLE_MENUITEM```
 scripting define symbol to remove the context-menuitem.